claytonsamples/ai-eng-mf-cert/11-knolwedge-mining-cog-search.md

 ## use semantic search to get better search result in cog search
+learning achievements:
+- describe semantic search
+- set up semantic search
+- perform semantic search on an index

+**intro**
+- capability within cog search aims to improve ranking of search results

+***BM25 ranking function***
+default ranking function\
+based on frequency that search term appears within a doc\
+ranking doesn't place any relevance on semantic of the query and ranking can sometimes be improved by adding language understanding

+***sematnic search***
+2 functions
+1. improves ranking of the query results based on language understanding
+2. improves response to the query by providing captions and answers in the results

+***semantic ranking***
+simply uses BM25 ranking calc new relevance score by combining language understanding models to extract context and meaning of query

+***semantic captions and answers*** additional results alongside ranked search to be displayed to user for enhanced understanding\
+extract summary sentences from the doc verbatim and highlight most relevant text in summary\
+optional additional feature of semantic search

 ## improve search results using vector search in cog search